 Event bus makes it easier to build event-driven applications at scale.
-It is fully serverless, there are no servers to provision, patch, and manage.
+An event bus is fully serverless.
+There are no servers to provision, patch, and manage.
 It automatically scales based on the number of events ingested, and you pay only for events published into your event bus.
 Events can be published from your custom apps.
 It is also possible for event bus to receive events from SaaS partner applications and services.

 When to use

 Stacktape offers 3 types of AWS managed resources intended for messaging/communication(all use "pay per use" model and scale automatically):

 Depending on you use case you might choose to use:

 - You want to publish messages to MANY different subscribers with a single action.

 - Require high throughput and reliability for publishing and delivery to consumers.